Amin-MAG/My-Notes/English/My Own Personal Dictionary.md

     - This card **gives you a discount on** rail travel
 - To regard something as unlikely to be true and important
     - Experts discount the accuracy of the polls.

+## Dispense

+- To give something to people (For medicine), They could be a machine
+    - Villagers dispensed tea to visitors.
+    - A machine for dispensing cash.

 ## Dissolve